 Model Deployment is an integral part in the ML Ops process.
-ML models need to be ‘productionized’ for businesses to enable continual decision making.
-In this blog, we are going to cover the steps for deploying the models in production for the Sepsis Early Onset Prediction Use-Case.
+ML models need to be ‘productized’ for businesses to enable continual decision-making.
+In this blog, we are going to cover the steps for deploying the models in production for the Sepsis Early Onset Prediction Use Case.

 The model was trained and deployed in both the AWS and Azure Cloud Environments.
-The data source to the model was the pre-processed data used for the Sepsis Early Onset use-case.
+The data source for the model was the pre-processed data used for the Sepsis Early Onset use case.

 We have structured this blog in a way that for each step in the process, the corresponding activity in each of the cloud environments will be explained.

 The steps in the Model Deployment process are as below

 Model Deployment Process: AWS SageMaker VS Azure ML

 1. Data Storage: AWS Sagemaker vs Azure Machine Learning